 Amidst the COVID-19 outbreak, the pandemic has stirred questions about how effective is the body in fighting infections.
 Naturally, the body fights infections by activating its immune responses which activate cascades of mechanisms in the body to eliminate the pathogen from the system.

 Immunity is the main process that defends the body from infections and sometimes, the body may be unable to elicit enough responses that can eliminate them.
 Therefore, it is important to consume immune-boosting foods to strengthen the body against seasonal infections such as cases of flu and viral infections, cancer, arthritis, allergies.

-Sometime, during a cold or flu season, one will wonder why some people do not get infected despite being in contact with those infected, considering the flu and cold are spread by air droplets.
-Yes, its because some people have a stronger immune system as compared to others.
+Sometimes, during a cold or flu season, one will wonder why some people do not get infected despite being in contact with those infected, considering the flu and cold are spread by air droplets.
+Yes, it’s because some people have a stronger immune system as compared to others.
 How does this happen?
 Remember, the immune system is the first line of defense against antigens that invade the body. so, with a strong immune system, there is less likelihood of contracting some illnesses but not totally.

-A change in diet can, however, boost and strengthen the immunity of a person with weakened immune systems such as persons with lifestyle disorders like diabetes hypertension, some immune deficiency diseases like HIV/AIDs, immune-suppressed patients like those under medication, etc. An immunity that is suppressed or compromised, it is important that such an individual is encouraged and administered with immune-boosting foods to strengthen them in reaction to foreign elements.
+A change in diet can, however, boost and strengthen the immunity of a person with weakened immune systems such as persons with lifestyle disorders like diabetes hypertension, some immune deficiency diseases like HIV/AIDs, immune-suppressed patients like those under medication, etc. For an immunity that is suppressed or compromised, it is important that such an individual is encouraged and administered with immune-boosting foods to strengthen them in reaction to foreign elements.

 How the Immune System Works

 The immune system is a natural defense system made up of a wide range of cells, tissues, and organs that work together to defend the body from foreign elements, known as antigens.
 These foreign elements include bacteria, viruses, fungi, and parasites, which confer infections to the body making one feel or become sick.